 FAB RESEARCH COMMENT:

-Vitamin D2 (the form found in some plant foods and supplements, and used in many fortified foods)
+Vitamin D2 (the form of Vitamin D found in some plant foods and supplements, and used in many fortified foods)

 See also this systematic review and meta-analysis of previous clinical trials - addressing the same question of whether Vitamin D2 supplements are as effective as those providing Vitamin D3.